Devansh3712/JLPT-Senpai/about.md

 # About
 &nbsp;
-JLPT Senpai is an Open-Source website made fir Japanese Language Proficiency Test, commonly known as JLPT aspirants.
-Being an open source site, evry material available on the site is free and the website doesn't contain any ads ;) The source code for this website can be found [here](https://github.com/Devansh3712/JLPT-Senpai).
+JLPT Senpai is an Open-Source website made for Japanese Language Proficiency Test, commonly known as JLPT aspirants.
+Being an open source website, every material available on the site is free of cost and the website doesn't contain any ads ;) The source code for this website can be found [here](https://github.com/Devansh3712/JLPT-Senpai).
 This website is hosted on `github pages`, and made using `jekyll`.

 # Contribute
 &nbsp;
 In order to contribute for this site, visit the [github repository](https://github.com/JLPT-Senpai) and read the [README.md](https://github.com/Devansh3712/JLPT-Senpai/README.md) file and the [CONTRIBUTING.md](https://github.com/Devansh3712/JLPT-Senpai/CONTRIBUTING.md) file for more information.
 Pull requests and issues are welcome, if they're needed they'll be merged into the master repository.
+&nbsp;
+If you want to contribute for study material, just mail me the links or the files in pdf foemat at [devanshamity@gmail.com](mailto:devanshamity@gmail.com), and I'll upload them to the site!